Skip to main content

 Investment Accounts — Traditional IRA, Roth IRA, 401(k), 403(b), 457(b), TSP, Solo 401(k), SEP-IRA, SIMPLE IRA, HSA, FSA, 529, Taxable, and many more.

-• Fields: Account name, Owner, Balance, Institution, Account Number, Time Horizon, Interest Rate, Notes
+• Fields: Account name, Owner, Balance, Institution, Account Number, Time Horizon, Target Allocation, Notes

-• For employer-sponsored accounts, you can set up an Employer Match by linking an income source and defining match tiers (e.g., "100% match up to 3% of income")
+• For employer-sponsored accounts, set up an Employer Match by linking an income source and defining match tiers (e.g., "100% match up to 3% of income")

 • 529 accounts let you assign a Beneficiary (typically a child)

-Property — Primary Home, Other Home, Investment Property, or Land.
+Property — Primary Home, Other Home, Investment Property, Land, or Other.

-• Fields: Property name, Owner, Estimated Value, Property Address, Property Tax, Maintenance Costs, Notes
+• Fields: Property name, Owner, Estimated Value, Property Address, Purchase Price, Purchase Year, Property Tax, Maintenance Costs, Notes

 Annuities — MYGA, FIA, Variable, or Fixed.

-• Fields: Annuity name, Owner, Balance, Company, Policy Number, Investment Type, Time Horizon, Surrender Free status, Policy Date
+• Fields: Annuity name, Owner, Balance, Company, Policy Number, Investment Type, Time Horizon, Surrender Free status, Policy Date, Notes

 Liabilities